gordongest/campsite/README.md

 ### Extensibility

-Although this program defaults to check for single-night gaps, it also declares an optional argument to allow for other minimum gaps.
+Although **CampSite** defaults to check for single-night gaps, it also includes an optional argument to allow for other minimum gaps.
 This should allow for some extensibility with additional development, and receives several tests to check for basic functionality.

 ### Testing